- Committee for Academic Integrity

 - other individuals deemed appropriate

-- The vice president’s decision, rendered within seven (7) College calendar days following receipt of the recommendation, shall be transmitted to all parties involved.
+11. The vice president's decision, rendered within seven (7) college calendar days following receipt of the recommendation, shall be transmitted to all parties involved.

-- Academic Integrity Warning: An official written notification to the student that includes a warning that further violations of the Academic Integrity policy will result in a more severe sanction.
+- Academic Integrity Warning: An official written notification to the student that includes a warning that further violations of the academic integrity code will result in a more severe sanction.

-- Letter Grade Reduction in the Course: Student receives a full letter grade reduction in the course upon completion of course work at the end of the term.
-An exception will be made to Academic Regulation 502.3, and the student will not be able to drop the course even if before 10 instructional days after the interim grade period ends.
+- Grade Reduction in the Course: Student receives a grade reduction in the course upon completion of course work at the end of the term.

-- Special Failing Grade: Student receives a special grade of "XF" that indicates a failure due to academic dishonesty.
-An exception will be made to Academic Regulation 502.3, and the student will not be able to drop the course even if before 10 instructional days after the interim grade period ends.
-Students with an "XF" remaining on their transcripts after two terms (excluding summer) may not serve as officers of any recognized student organization, nor represent the College in any varsity sports, student contests, or arts performances.
+- Special Failing Grade: Student receives a special grade of “F#” that indicates a failure due to academic dishonesty.
+In some cases, students may be allowed to convert the F# grade to a standard F grade with the successful completion of an education program.* Students with an "F#" on their transcripts may not serve as officers of any recognized student organization, nor represent the college in any varsity sports, student contests, or arts performances.
+Only the vice president for academic affairs may assign this grade.

-- Expulsion: Expulsion prohibits the student from attending Alfred State College and from entering the College property.
-Expulsion will be permanently noted on the student’s official education record.
-A decision of Expulsion terminates the person’s status as an enrolled student with no opportunity for reinstatement.
+- Expulsion: Expulsion prohibits the student from attending Alfred State and from entering the college property.
+Expulsion will be permanently noted on the student's official education record.
+A decision of expulsion terminates the person's status as an enrolled student with no opportunity for reinstatement.g.
+An expelled student may not enter onto any part of the campus without specific authorization from the vice president for Academic Affairs.
+Persons who reside on campus shall remove their belongings from their place of residence within 72 hours of notice that the penalty of expulsion has been rendered.

 In a desire for hearing panels to hold repeat offenders to a higher standard of behavior, the following sanctions will be applied to first, second and third offenses.